open-cogsci/osdoc/content/pages/manual/response/soundrecording.md

 [TOC]

-## About the sound recorder plug-ins
+## About the sound recorder plugins

 With the sound recorder plugin you can record audio directly from your microphone or devices connected to your sound card's line-in port.
 Please make sure that the input channel you want to record from is indicated as the default audio input device in your operating system settings.